darksteelcode/comp16_compilers/README.md

 # Comp16 Compilers
 This is a collection of tools to generate code for my [Comp16 FPGA Microcomputer](https://github.com/darksteelcode/comp16).
+Software made with these tools is located in the [Comp16 Software](https://github.com/darksteelcode/comp16_software) respositry.

 ## Usage
 Installation instructions are below.